Using Firefox Enterprise GPO’s to Enable Windows Integrated Authentication to Specops Websites

 Of course, as a final test, try accessing your Password Reset or uReset enrollment page, or try logging into Office 365 using Specops Authentication.
 Firefox should pass your Windows credentials automatically and you should not see any browser popups asking for a username & password.

 There are many reasons why you may see an SSL error, some of which will vary by browser.
-Even if…Read More
+Even if the SSL certificate is installed correctly, you are not necessarily in the clear.
+One of our password reset customers experienced the dreaded “Untrusted connection” error when browsing to the password reset web on their Android…Read More

 Windows Integrated Authentication allows a users’ Active Directory credentials to pass through their browser to a web server.
-Windows Integrated…Read More
+Windows Integrated Authentication is enabled by default for Internet Explorer but not Google Chrome or Mozilla Firefox.
+Users who use the non-Microsoft browsers will receive a pop-up box to enter their Active Directory credentials before continuing to…Read More